Agentic Software Issue Resolution with Large Language Models: A Survey: Introduction

-In recent years, LLMs have achieved significant success in multiple areas of software engineering~\cite{anand2013orchestrated, chatrepair, bouzenia2024repairagent} due to their rapid advancements in code understanding~\cite{shrivastava2023repofusion}, reasoning~\cite{wei2022chain, deepseekr1}, and generation~\cite{jiang2024survey}, paving the way for automated issue resolution.
-However, issue resolution in real-world software systems is inherently complex, typically involving long-horizon reasoning, iterative exploration, interaction with evolving codebases, and feedback-driven decision making, which goes beyond the capabilities of conventional single-step automated approaches.
-LLM-based agentic systems are autonomous, goal-driven AI architectures that can interpret objectives, plan multi-step tasks, and adapt their behavior based on environmental feedback~\cite{bandi2025rise}.
-They have become the mainstream and state-of-the-art approach for issue resolution~\cite{SWEAgent, openhands, agentless}.
-LLM-based agentic issue resolution tools have been widely adopted in real-world software development.
-For example, as of May 2025, Trae~\cite{trae2025}, one of the most powerful agentic issue resolution and code assistance tools, has exceeded 1,000,000 monthly active users and has helped deliver over 6 billion lines of code~\cite{trae_mau_2025_en}.
-On the other hand, because of the complexity and broad applicability, issue resolution has become a key task for evaluating LLMs and software engineering (SE) agentic systems~\cite{qwen2.5-coder, Claude-4.5, GLM-4.5}.
+In recent years, LLMs have achieved significant success in multiple areas of software engineering~\cite{bouzenia2024repairagent} due to their rapid advancements in code understanding~\cite{shrivastava2023repofusion}, reasoning~\cite{deepseekr1}, and generation~\cite{jiang2024survey}, paving the way for automated issue resolution.
+However, issue resolution in real-world software systems is inherently complex, typically involving long-horizon reasoning, iterative exploration, interaction with evolving codebases, and feedback-driven decision-making, which goes beyond the capabilities of conventional single-step automated approaches.
+LLM-based agentic systems are autonomous, goal-driven AI architectures that can interpret objectives, plan multi-step tasks, and adapt their behavior based on environmental feedback~\cite{sapkota2025ai}. \revReplace{R1.5}{They have become increasingly popular in recent issue resolution research and report the strongest results on public benchmarks~\cite{SWEAgent, openhands, agentless}.} \revReplace{R1.5}{For example, related papers on agentic issue resolution systems rose from 35 in 2024 to 122 in 2025, achieving a 248.6\% increase.
+Moreover, recent agentic systems built on the latest frontier model Claude Fable 5~\cite{anthropic2026claudefable5} can already resolve 80.3\% of issues on the challenging SWE-Bench Pro benchmark~\cite{SWEbenchPro}.} On the other hand, because of the complexity and broad applicability, issue resolution has become a key task for evaluating LLMs and software engineering (SE) agentic systems~\cite{anthropic2026claudefable5}.
 Advancing LLM-based agentic issue resolution not only holds the potential to significantly improve the efficiency and quality of software maintenance but also provides LLM-based agentic systems with a realistic environment to validate complex reasoning, planning, and execution capabilities, which serves as a crucial bridge for the bidirectional integration of AI and software engineering.
 Given its significance and impact, a systematic survey of LLM-based agentic issue resolution is essential to provide a comprehensive overview of current research and to highlight future directions.